Human voice: Vocal resonation

 Vocal resonation is the process by which the basic product of phonation is enhanced in timbre and/or intensity by the air-filled cavities through which it passes on its way to the outside air.
 Various terms related to the resonation process include amplification, enrichment, enlargement, improvement, intensification, and prolongation; although in strictly scientific usage acoustic authorities would question most of them.
-The main point to be drawn from these terms by a singer or speaker is that the end result of resonation is, or should be, to make a better sound.
+The main point to be drawn from these terms by a singer or speaker is that the result of resonation is, or should be, to make a better sound.

 There are seven areas that may be listed as possible vocal resonators.
 In sequence from the lowest within the body to the highest, these areas are the chest, the tracheal tree, the larynx itself, the pharynx, the oral cavity, the nasal cavity, and the sinuses.

 Influences of the human voice

-The twelve-tone musical scale, upon which a large portion of all music (western popular music in particular) is based, may have its roots in the sound of the human voice during the course of evolution, according to a study published by the New Scientist.
+The twelve-tone musical scale, upon which a large portion of all music (western popular music in particular) is based, may have its roots in the sound of the human voice during the course of evolution, according to a 2021 study published in the Journal of Neuroscience.
 Analysis of recorded speech samples found peaks in acoustic energy that mirrored the distances between notes in the twelve-tone scale.